eliblaney/ignite/README.md

 ## Building

-To build Ignite, you will need to clone this repository and setup a Firebase account and a backend service to respond to Ignite API requests.
-The backend service used by Ignite will soon be available on GitHub.
+To build Ignite, you will need to clone this repository and setup a Firebase account and a [backend service](https://github.com/eliblaney/ignite-backend) to respond to Ignite API requests.

 ## Availability